21 American Asian Review 91 (2003).

 In sections three and four, I return to my main thesis by suggesting that much of the standard literature has failed to offer a critical analysis of one of India's most important institutions: the courts.
 In providing such an analysis, I discuss how within this touted democracy those interested in making social policy changes have in fact shied away from using the legal process.
 While I focus on social policy advocates who promote civil rights, gender equality, the environment, and the rights of the ill, the secondary literature I draw on shows that the negative sentiments towards the courts penetrate through to a much larger segment of the population.
 I conclude in section five by evaluating some of the proposals aimed at "fixing" the legal system to make it more user-friendly for social policy advocates.
 As I suggest, such remedial measures are laced with numerous problems.
 Only through real, substantive legal reform can we hope to make the courts in India an arena available to those who otherwise perceive of themselves as excluded from the political process.

 Krishnan, Jayanth K., "Social Policy Advocacy and the Role of the Courts in India" (2003).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 796.